USask Language Centre closing December 2025; final intake is 2025 Fall Term (September)

 Level 4: Academic Success

-The final level of the program offers you all the English language skills development you need to transition into any post-secondary pathway you choose.
-In this level, you will engage in a variety of projects that simulate the expectations of independent study in regular academic classes.
+In Academic Success classes, you will engage in a variety of projects that simulate the expectations of independent study in regular academic classes.
 You will use authentic academic material to practice and improve your reading, writing, listening and speaking skills.

 Program delivery